Heroes of Tomorrow Fitness Center

 First, thanks for your decision to want to serve your country.
 It is always nice to see someone in their teens thinking of their future and service in the same thought.
 What I am about to share with you is the LONG answer as I get this question often and feel it deserves the full answer - taking you from your present age in high school and to and through BUDS.

-Step 3: Study Hard - Dummies usually get weeded out just as those who fail a PT test in the military.
+Step 3: Study Hard and Stay Out of Trouble - Dummies usually get weeded out just as those who fail a PT test in the military.
 Make sure you graduate high school, perhaps get some college (good but not necessary), and study a foreign language.
 Any foreign language is fine at this level in high school as it is more understanding how languages and other cultures work that will help you with more important languages later (Chinese, Russian, Arabic, etc).
 Also understand Algebra and Science, as you will see this math and physics in Dive Training when you apply Laws of Physics to the body while diving.
+Specifically Charles Law and Boyle's Law will be used learning how to SCUBA Dive in the Navy.

 Step #4 Graduate High School / GED / College - Now at 17-18 years old is where your options start to open up.
 You have to have a high school diploma to enlist.
 Recently they have started to accept a GED certificate but depending upon your choice of service you may need a semester of college level classes to join the military.
 You can enlist as young as 17 years old with the signature of a parent or guardian or you could decide to attend college for a few years or graduate.
 Many SEAL enlisted are college graduates with advanced degrees even.
 So after college you can either enlist, join as an officer by attending OCS - Officer Candidate School OR you could get a military scholarship and attend college for free by joining an ROTC college or the U.S. Naval Academy.
 All sources can lead to attending BUDS as an officer.
 This will also give you four more years to REALLY train hard as well.

 Step#5 - If You Choose to Enlist - There are many opportunities for the enlisted SEAL or Special Ops soldier.
 Not only will you receive some of the best training in the world, but you can also earn thousands of dollars in bonuses.
-Presently, the Navy is paying BUDS graduates $40,000 for successfully completing the training and earning the SEAL designation.
 But, when you meet the recruiter you will be assigned a SEAL mentor once you have signed in.
 SEAL Mentors are former SEALs / Special Ops who help you properly prepare for the training you have signed to do.
 You have to sign up with the Delayed Entry Program to meet with the SEAL Mentor and do the workouts.
 You will not sign up at first as a SO - Special Operator - you have to pass the BUDS Physical Screening Test (PST) first before you can be part of the SEAL Challenge Program.
 This means you have to pick another Navy designation when you join, but that goes away after to pass the PST.

 Step #6 - Acing the PST - You want to go to Boot Camp in the best shape of your life.
 Do not think the Navy is going to get you in SEAL shape during Boot Camp.
 You need that foundation NOW and hopefully after a lifetime of fitness and athletics you will have the ability to build on that foundation.
 This means you need the following scores on the PST to have about an 80% chance of graduating BUDS.